CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ##### UI Customization

 Speech recognition feature introduces new UI elements: The speech recognition record button, speech recognition info label, and the result table view.
 The colors of these elements can be customized to your liking.
-All colors are members of the `CCCapture` view you must change the values before calling the `setView` method.
+All colors are members of the `overlayView` of `CCCapture` view you must change the values before calling the `setView` method or presenting `CCCapture`.
 Checkout the list below:

 Variable name | Description
 --------------|------------